binhcn/tech-bank/kafka.md

 ---

-How does Kafka broker ensure durability and availabililty?
+How does Kafka broker ensure durability?
 - replication mechanism:
   - leader partition:
     - responsible for handling all the read and write requests to the partition